hmhard/african-coutries/README.md

 # african countries
-array of african countries with their codes
+african countries with their codes
-## countries